spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/02-Week/04-Day/04-Day-LessonPlan.md

   * Prevent default form behavior with `event.preventDefault()`.

-  * To use event listeners such as click, keydown, and change.

-  * Prevent default form behavior with `event.preventDefault()`.

   * Stop the propagation of events.

   * Dynamically generate DOM elements whose events are delegated.